AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/managing-dashboard.md

 To change your default dashboard for the account:

-1. Click the name of the dashboard you want as your default.
+1. Click the name of the dashboard that you want as your default.

 1. Click **[!UICONTROL Make Default]**.